General Discussion

 So-called recreational marijuana became legal in California in 2018, but the black market continues to flourish.

-The massive bust was partly in response to residents complaints of water being stolen, Los Angeles County Sheriff Alex Villanueva said during a news conference in Lancaster.
+The massive bust was partly in response to residents’ complaints of water being stolen, Los Angeles County Sheriff Alex Villanueva said during a news conference in Lancaster.
 The largest grow discovered Tuesday had more than 70 greenhouses over 10 acres, with an estimated marijuana crop worth $50 million.

 Unspecified cartels operating the illegal marijuana grows were stealing millions of gallons of water, the sheriff said.
-Armed cartel members were taking from wells maintained by alfalfa, potato and carrot farmers in the middle of the night, as well as breaking fire hydrants and operating their own illegal wells.
+Armed cartel members were taking from wells maintained by alfalfa, potato and carrot farmers in the middle of the night, as well as breaking fire hydrants and operating their own illegal well

 Finally someone is doing something about this trash, in my opinion they should turn them over to the feds for the harshest sentences.